Our Family Has Given A Voice To The Injured For Over 50 Combined Years

 Problems With Design, Construction Or Building Materials

-When we investigate your case, we will carefully examine all available evidence to determine what went wrong and who was at fault.
+When we investigate your case, our personal injury attorneys will carefully examine all available evidence of structural issues to determine what went wrong and who was at fault.
 Liability may rest with one party or multiple parties, including designers, builders, repair workers and property owners/managers.

 Victims Can Suffer Serious Injuries During A Collapse

 A ceiling/roof collapse can be as minor as falling tiles and drywall to complete cave-ins.
 Therefore, a wide range of injuries is possible.
-Common examples include:
+Common examples of these catastrophic injuries include:

 It is also important to note that victims often suffer psychological injuries as well, like post-traumatic stress disorder.
-We will help you seek compensation for all injuries and other damages, including lost wages, permanent disability, pain and suffering and more.
+Our ceiling collapse injury attorneys will help you seek compensation for all injuries and other damages, including medical expenses, lost wages, permanent disability, pain and suffering and more.

 How Can You Prove Liability In A Ceiling And Roof Collapse Case?

 For any valid premises liability case, you need to be able to prove that the property owner or landlord knew about the conditions that posed an unreasonable risk of harm.
-Evidence such as texts or emails about potential dangers, property inspections acknowledging these dangers, and even documented complaints from the tenant about the dangers.
+Evidence includes texts or emails about potential dangers, property inspections acknowledging these dangers and even documented complaints from the tenant about the dangers.
+Our experienced lawyers have handled many premises liability claims successfully for our clients.

 Liability For All Different Ceiling And Roof Collapses

-• Restaurants: Any restaurant has an obligation to provide a safe environment for patrons to eat in safety.
+- Restaurants: Any restaurant has an obligation to provide a safe environment for patrons to eat in.
 Failing to meet that obligation can make them liable for any consequences of their neglect.

 What Is A Landlord’s Responsibility For Damages Caused To A Tenant In New Jersey?